Neural Bayes estimators for censored inference with peaks-over-threshold models: Spatial extremal processes

 \section{Spatial extremal processes}

-Here we describe the spatial extremal processes that we consider in our simulations and application; we provide details of the processes and their inference using censored likelihoods.
-Section~\ref{sec:MSP} details max-stable and inverted max-stable processes, and Section~\ref{sec:rPareto} describes $r$-Pareto processes.
-We detail Mat\'ern Gaussian processes in Section~B.3 of the supplementary material, and use these to build the random scale mixture processes described in Section~\ref{sec:scale_mix}.
-For comprehensive reviews of the following extremal processes, see \cite{davison2012}, \cite{davison2019spatial} and \cite{huser2022advances}.
-For details on the software used for their inference and their simulation, see Section~B.3 of the supplementary material.
+Here we concisely describe the spatial extremal processes that we consider in our simulations and application; we provide details of the processes and their inference using censored likelihoods.
+Section~\ref{sec:MSP} details max-stable, $r$-Pareto, and inverted max-stable processes.
+In Appendix~\ref{supsec:model}, we give further details on $r$-Pareto and Mat\'ern Gaussian processes in Sections~\ref{sec:rPareto} and \ref{supsec:GP}, respectively, with the latter used to build the random scale mixture processes described in Section~\ref{sec:scale_mix}.
+For comprehensive reviews of the considered processes, see \cite{davison2012}, \cite{davison2019spatial} and \cite{huser2022advances}.
+For the software used for inference and simulation, see Section~\ref{supsec:comp} of Appendix~\ref{supsec:model}.